What is Anaemia?

 Anaemia is a deficiency in the number or quality of erythrocytes (red blood cells) that are circulating in the blood and that are stored in the body.

-Selective depression of red cell production due to poor nutrition (deficiencies of iron, copper, cobalt, protein and B vitamins), parasites, viruses, bacterial toxins. in the case of horses having viral infections there is often bone marrow suppression and a subsequent anaemia and lymphopaenia (reduction in white cells) occurs.
-These are generally self limiting and with recovery the cell counts return to normal. extra iron supplementation is of no value in these kinds of anaemia.
+- Dyshaemopoietic anaemia – selective depression of red cell production due to poor nutrition (deficiencies of iron, copper, cobalt, protein and B vitamins), parasites, viruses, bacterial toxins.
+In the case of horses having viral infections there is often bone marrow suppression and a subsequent anaemia and lymphopaenia (reduction in white cells) occurs.
+These are generally self-limiting and with recovery the cell counts return to normal.
+Extra iron supplementation is of no value in these kinds of anaemia.

 Anaemia can also be described by its appearance – cell size changes are described as normocytic, macrocytic and microcytic.

 The haemoglobin content is described as normochromic or hypochromic.
 These descriptions can help to determine the cause of the anaemia.